sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 4. Under `SML Settings`, put in the number of predictive classifiers that you wish to create.
 In this case, put **1**.

 5. Click ``Add Classifier`` and it creates a row as shown in the following image.
 In each entry box, fill in the name of the behavior that you want to classify.
 In this case type **Attack**.

     .. image:: /images/classifier1.PNG

-6. ``Type of Tracking`` allows the user to choose multi-animal tracking or the classic tracking, and we are going to select ``classic tracking``.
+6. ``Type of Tracking`` allows the user to choose (same color) multi-animal tracking or the classic tracking, and we are going to select ``classic tracking``.

 7. ``Animal Settings`` is the number of animals and body parts that that the pose estimation tracking data contains.
 The default for **SimBA** is 2 animals and 16 body parts ( ``2 animals, 16bp``).
 There are a few other - ** yet not validated** - options, accessible in the dropdown menu.